emilyyyu/emilyyyu.github.io/_pages/teaching.md

 If this fits you:

-- You like algorithmic implementation (C++ preferred) and are interested in SAT/SMT, model checking, and formal methods.
+- You enjoy implementing algorithms (C++ preferred) and are interested in formal methods such as SAT/SMT and model checking.

 - We have projects regarding case studies, building and evaluating tools, and theoretical advances.